 Most customers will read online testimonials and reviews first, before buying.

 Customer testimonials build a tremendous amount of trust with your audience.

 They help people to feel safe when connecting with your brand.
 With a testimonial, any customer gets to experience you in action before they risk any of their time or money.

 Used correctly, customer testimonials can strengthen your social proof, increase your conversion rates, and promote your products and services.

 There are a variety of ways to add a testimonial to the end of your sales page.

 8. Add Customer Testimonials

 Adding customer testimonials helps you close that sale.
 You can even add customer testimonial quotes into your sales copy.
 The customer testimonial at the end of your sales page does not have to be very long.
-If you’ve receive a thorough review from a customer, here are five ways you can present their testimonial:
+If you’ve received a thorough review from a customer, here are five ways you can present their testimonial: